The NRM is a system for identifying victims of human trafficking or modern slavery and ensuring they receive the appropriate support.

-The NRM is also the way to collect data about victims.
-This information contributes to building a clearer picture about the scope of human trafficking and modern slavery in the UK.
+The NRM is also one means by which data about Modern Slavery is collected.
+This information contributes to building a clearer picture of human trafficking and modern slavery in the UK.

 When a 'First Responder' organisation identifies someone who they believe may be a victim of Modern Slavery, they have a statutory duty to offer them referral into the NRM.
 First Responder agencies include: Local Authorities, Police Forces, the Gangmasters and Labour Abuse Authority, the Salvation Army, UK Border Force, The National Crime Agency, Home Office Visas and Immigration, and NGOs such as Barnardos, Migrant Help, Unseen and the Refugee Council.

 Victim consent has to be given (for adults), in order for them to be entered into the NRM.
 Should the potential victim not give their consent to enter into the NRM, First Responders are still required to submit a Duty To Notify form (DTN).